DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by projects: PRIMA (H2020-MSCA-ITN-2019-860315), TRESPASS-ETN (H2020-MSCA-ITN-2019-860813), BIBECA (MINECO/FEDER RTI2018-101248-B-I00), and Accenture.
-Javier Hernandez-Ortega is supported by a PhD Scholarship from UAM.
-Ruben Tolosana is supported by Consejer\'ia de Educaci\'on, Juventud y Deporte de la Comunidad de Madrid y Fondo Social Europeo.
+This work has been supported by projects: IDEA-FAST (IMI2-2018-15-two-stage-853981), PRIMA (ITN-2019-860315), TRESPASS-ETN (ITN-2019-860813), BIBECA (RTI2018-101248-B-I00 MINECO/FEDER), and edBB (Universidad Autonoma de Madrid, UAM).
+J. H.-O. is supported by a PhD fellowship from UAM.
+R. T. is supported by a Postdoctoral fellowship from CAM/FSE.